Dleibe1/shopify-node-express-knex-app/README.md

 # Shopify Node.js x Express.js x React.js Boilerplate

+Shout out to kinngh for the origional version!

+I really just did this for myself because I prefer Knex and Objection.
+There were also some setup tweaks I had to do to get everything working, so if kinngh's version gives you an error (I had problems with importing {Provider} but fixed it by changing @shopify/app-bridge-react to version 3.2.5 )

+I made some changes in SETUP.md for you to check out.

 An embedded app starter template to get up and ready with Shopify app development with JavaScript.
 This is heavily influenced by the choices Shopify Engineering team made in building their [starter template](https://github.com/Shopify/shopify-app-template-node) to ensure smooth transition between templates.

 I've included [notes](/docs/NOTES.md) on this repo which goes over the repo on why certain choices were made.